Trade Radiators Heating Calculator

 To help make choosing a radiator suitable for your home easier, the Trade Radiators heating calculator will predict the necessary heat output (in BTUs and Watts) required to maintain a comfortable room temperature.
 These values are listed with all the radiators we sell on the site to help shortlist suitable products for you.
 To help you better understand how, where, why and when you'd use this calculator, we've answered some popular questions about BTU, the heating calculator, how it affects your home and how it works.

+To effectively calculate what the BTU output for any room is, you have to start by getting a tape measure and measuring the height of the room, the width of the room, the length of the room and then finally the size of the window area (that's the length by width of a window in m²).
 And to help clear any confusion of what qualifies as width and length, the length of a room (top to bottom) will almost always be longer than the width (side to side).

 Different rooms have different features and items that need to be accounted for.
 For example, you'd be surprised how many living rooms have a great big radiator but hide it behind a sofa that draws in all the heat.
 Kitchens are generally tiled or laminated and often a room where doors in and out of the house are constantly being opened and closed, meaning they need a high BTU to stay warm.